Jos is a founder member of the Vinyana Association in Spain, and is a qualified spiritual companion in end of life care.

 Compassionate Care at the end of Life.

-The first course, offered over the equivalent of 2 weekends, has now taken place.
+The first course in 2017, offered over the equivalent of 2 weekends, has now taken place.

 Details are as follows.
 Further courses are being planned, and details will appear here when finalised.

 Course Leaders; Tew Bunnag, Vicente Arraez